itsiktsarfati/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 - [Entity List](/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md#entities-list) : provide a list of entities separated by a comma instead of the task's entity list.
 - [Selection  Method](/articles/TDM/tdm_gui/25_task_tdmdb_tables.md#requested-entities-columns) : set the overridden selection method to 'L' (Entity List), when overriding the task's Entity List.
 - [Number of Entities](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#number-of-entities) : change the number of entities to be processed by the task execution.
-This parameter is only relevant when executing Load tasks.
+This parameter is only relevant for Load tasks when the entitylist override parameter is not set.

 Note that the TDM supports overriding the task execution parameters only when invoking the start task execution API outside the TDM GUI. **Currently this option is not supported when executing the task using the TDM GUI.**